teambit/envs/packages/react-native-typescript/README.md

 #### What are my configuration ?

-The default configuration without dev mode or overrides is [here](./config.md).
+The default configuration without overrides is [here](./config.md).

 #### Whats to do component builds in workspace and doesn't build in capsule?